AqwamCreates/DataPredict/docs/Tutorials/StimulatingCuriosityWithRandomNetworkDistillation.md

 * Keep walking forward even if it is blocked by a wall.

-* Moves to area that actively harms the AI.
+* Moves to areas that actively harms the AI.

 * And many others!